ibm-build-lab/Watson-Assistant/external-api-web-functions/readme2.md

 <!-- <img src="./images/7endpoint.png" alt="7endpoint" style="width:2000px;"/> -->

 Now that you have the program/function ready, you would like to know how to integrate it or link it with your Watson Assistant.
-This is where WebHooks come into play.
+This is where Webhooks come into play.

 Webhooks are used to bridge two applications/programs/functions which get triggered by a specific event and transfer data on a near real-time basis.